KeeVeeGames/Shady.gml/README.md

 \
 It is still in Beta and tested to work with **GLSL ES** language but should also work with **GLSL**. **HLSL** is not (yet?) supported.

+> [!NOTE]
+> The tool is **fully cross-platform**, meaning that the resulting shaders will work on any platform (**Desktop, Mobile, Consoles, Web**) if they are written correctly for that.
+The different executable builds that are distributed with this tool are intended for the platform that the **developer** is using.
+For example, if you're using GameMaker on M2 Mac use `mac-arm64` Shady build, if you're on Windows use `win-x64` build and so on.
+The compiled shaders will work anywhere!

 > [!WARNING]
-> Always use source control or backups for your projects that use Shady, although very unlikely the software may corrupt the shader files and you can lost your work.
+> Always use source control or backups for your projects that use Shady, although very unlikely, the software may corrupt the shader files and you can lost your work.

 ## Installation